chaudhary312/Propulsive_Rocket_Landing_Simulation/README.md

 The solution implemented is based on three particular hyperparameters that had to be carefully selected to achieve successful results:

 - A learning rate (α)
-- A discount factor (α) of future rewards
+- A discount factor (γ) of future rewards
-- A decline rate (α-decay) to ensure proper operation and exploration balance.
+- A decline rate (ε-decay) to ensure proper operation and exploration balance.

 The solution is used to achieve successfully.
 A grid search for three possible values for every α and γ was performed in combination with ε - decay constant to determine the best values.